 After graduating first in his law school class, James began his legal career as a clerk for the former Chief Justice of the Washington Supreme Court before entering private practice.
 Beyond his substantial trial experience, James has briefed and argued multiple appeals, including cases before the Ninth Circuit Court of Appeals and the Washington Supreme Court.

 James is a leader in the plaintiffs’ bar and the legal profession.
 He is a member of the Washington State Association for Justice’s Board of Governors, currently serving as the Treasurer.
 James is also a Ninth Circuit Lawyer Representative for the Western District of Washington.

 When he’s not working, James enjoys hiking and skiing with his wife, who works as a local primary care physician, and their three adventurous children.

-Member of Washington State Association for Justice Association
+- Washington State for Justice Association Foundation Amicus Committee Member

 Law Clerk Extern to the Honorable Marvin H. Shoob, U.S. District Court for the Northern District of Georgia

 Law Clerk to the Honorable Gerry L. Alexander, Chief Justice of the Washington Supreme Court

 Member of GTH Board of Directors – 2010 – 2015; 2018